Insights

 Las Vegas, Nevada

-Nevada offers several tax abatement programs for businesses, including a sales and use abatement and a modified business abatement.
+Nevada offers several programs for businesses, including a sales and use abatement and a modified business abatement.
 The Renewable Energy Tax Abatement program promotes renewable energy through partial tax abatements.
 The Nevada Governor’s Office of Economic Development offers other incentives targeting businesses such as data centers and aviation abatements.

 Cleveland, Ohio